ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 ::: tip
 When all your effects are wrapped with `ZQuery.fromRequest`, it is recommended to use `queryExecution = QueryExecution.Batched` instead of the default `QueryExecution.Parallel`.
-Doing do will provide better performance as it will avoid forking unnecessary fibers.
+Doing so will provide better performance as it will avoid forking unnecessary fibers.
 This setting is available in `executeRequest` as well as all the adapters.
 :::